Growing up, I was a sucker for spy toys.

-Now comes the fun part where you get to use that data to improve your own PPC performance.
+Now comes the fun part.
+Use that data to improve your PPC performance.

-If you’ve used any of the Display spying tools, then also make sure you have those placements in Excel files.
+If you’ve used any of the Display spying tools, make sure you have those placements in a spreadsheet.

-Now, go into your own PPC accounts and export both your keywords and placements (if you have any) into Excel files.
+Now, go into your PPC accounts and export your keywords and placements (if you have any) to Excel.

 You should now have at least two Excel files, one with keywords and/or placements from your competitors and one with your own data.
 Now take those columns and add them together in one Excel sheet.

 Next, use the “Remove Duplicates” feature inside Excel (this varies depending on what type of Excel software you have).